cateatingpancakes/circles/README.md

 Don't forget to make a virtual environment and/or install the `requirements.txt`, if you don't already have them.
 # Sample outputs
 To produce results for any dimension, run `any_dimension.py`.
 To produce 2D results, but with a visualization of the solution drawn in matplotlib, run `main.py`.
+Adjust the parameters as needed.
-# 3 dimensions
+## 3 dimensions
 The following was an output produced for `CIRCLE_NO=12` and `DIMENSION=3`.
 ```
 Found best solution: